- Education and Science»

 Full bodied money is a form of money which is based on the intrinsic value.
 That is the face value of the money will equal to the metallic value contained in the money.
 Actually this form of money was widely used in olden times.

 e) Token Money

 This is the advanced form of full bodied money.
 Token money is a form of money in which the face value is greater than the metallic value.
-Today almost all the money are came under this form.
+Today almost all the money is coming under this form.
 We use paper notes of high values, but the metal value of the paper is very less.

 f) Bank Money / Deposit Money

 Bank money refers to the deposits in the bank.
 Generally there are two types of deposits like time deposits and demand deposits.
 Time deposits are deposited by the people based on a specific maturity date.
-At the same time demand deposits are widely assist the business people which allows them to deposit and withdrew at any time.
+At the same time demand deposits are widely assisting the business people and allow to deposit and withdrew at any time.

 g) Inside Money and Outside Money

 Today, people are borrowing loans and advances from financial institutions.
 That is the private debt of inside the economy.
 This is actually meant by inside money.
 In other words inside money is the quantity of money which created from endogenous private sector, and it is the debt of private units.

 On the other side, outside money is the amount of money in the economy which created by exogenous unit, that is government.
 So, government issued money is called outside money.